khangPham-864/Convolution-Neural-Network/README.md

    + source_code.asm
    + input_matrix.txt
    + output matrix.txt
-3. Run the program – results will be written to output.txt.
+3. Run the source_code.asm file on MARS – results will be written to output.txt.